-(c) Shareholder loan notes
+(c) Shareholder loan

-In June 2016, the Shareholder Loan Note Deed Poll was amended and annual interest of 14% ceased to be accrued from 29 June 2016.
-Consequently, the liability was reduced by discounting the loan and the difference (net of the tax effect) between the nominal value of the loan (\$19.2 million) and the discounted value (\$10 million) was transferred to an Interest Free Loan Reserve (Note 20).
+In June 2016, the Shareholder Loan Deed Poll was amended and annual interest of 14% ceased to be accrued from 29 June 2016.
+Consequently, the liability was reduced by discounting the loan and the difference (net of the tax effect) between the nominal value of the loan (\$19.2 million) and the discounted value (\$10 million) was transferred to an Interest Free Loan Reserve (Note 19(e)).
 A cost of debt at 7.5% per annum was used to discount the loan to its fair value.
-The Shareholder loan notes mature on 1 May 2026.
-Refer to note 26b(i) for further details.
+The Shareholder loan mature on 1 May 2026.